Invasion Percolation on Power-Law Branching Processes: The scaling limit of future maximum backbone weights

-Here the coupling is constructed such that it takes the \textit{same} uniform random variables $(U^{(j)}_k)_{k\geq 1}$ to determine whether a jump down occurs and the \textit{same} uniform random variables $(U^{(s)}_k)_{k\geq 1}$ that determine the jump size. \end{proof} In the following, we find continuous-time equivalents for both the upper and lower bound processes.
+Here the coupling is constructed such that it relies on the \textit{same} uniform random variables $(U^{(j)}_k)_{k\geq 1}$ to determine whether a jump down occurs and the \textit{same} uniform random variables $(U^{(s)}_k)_{k\geq 1}$ that determine the jump size. \end{proof} In the following, we find continuous-time equivalents for both the upper and lower bound processes.

 \paragraphi{Part 2 - Continuous-time extension} Let us first define the following non-increasing continuous-time process: \begin{definition}[$\alpha$-Enhanced generalised lower envelope processes] Let $\eta \in(-\varepsilon,\varepsilon)$, $\varepsilon>0$ and